vohai2003/EsenthelEngine/README.md

 http://esenthel.com or https://github.com/Esenthel/EsenthelEngine and 15% of income generated from
 your engine and engine related services (including but not limited to: donations, license sales, adding features, providing support) must be shared with Esenthel Engine creator.
+However if Esenthel Engine creator dies without transferring copyrights to the Engine, then Engine enters the Public Domain, and can be used by anyone without any restrictions.

 SHARING
 Esenthel Engine creator is allowed to publicly share that you are using Esenthel Engine,